insarlab/MintPy/docs/installation.md

 Same as the instruction for Linux, except for the dependencies' installation, which is as below.

-Install [macports](https://www.macports.org/install.php) if you have not done so.
+Install <a href="https://www.macports.org/install.php">macports</a> if you have not done so.
 Add the following at the bottom of your `~/.bash_profile` file:

 ```bash
 # MacPorts Installer addition on 2017-09-02_at_01:27:12: adding an appropriate PATH variable for use with MacPorts.